Dogs are family, but they’re also vulnerable to the dangers of the holiday season.

 If you have guests who are nervous about dogs, or even if they aren’t, talk to them about your dog before everyone comes over.
 You want to nip any problems in the bud before the company arrives.
 For people that are not used to dogs, it can be a little nerve-racking when they meet for the first time.

-You should also discuss your expectations of your guests in regards to your dog.
-It’s best to tell them upfront, before the party, that you don’t want them giving your dog food off their plate.
+You should also discuss your expectations of your guests in regard to your dog.
+It’s best to tell them upfront, before the party, that you don’t want them giving your dog table scraps.
 If there is anything else you don’t want your guests doing in regards to your dog, it’s best to tell them before they arrive.

 Keep your pets away from guest’s bags

 For overnight guests, just have them shut the door to the room they are staying in.
-If your dog can’t get in the room, they can’t dig around in their bags and get into stuff they shouldn’t.
+Your dog won’t be able to get to anything that is behind a closed door.
+This means they can’t dig around in your guests’ bags and get into stuff they shouldn’t.

-For guests that aren’t staying the night have a safe place where your dog can’t get to the bags, like in a closet, a room with the door shut, or on a raised shelf.
+For guests that aren’t staying the night have a safe space to put the bags.
+This could be a closet, a room with the door shut, or on a raised shelf.

 In case your dog gets loose

-Make sure your dog’s tags are up to date and on at all times while you have guests in the house.
-That way if they get loose and someone finds them, they can call you so you can get your dog home more quickly.
+Make sure your dog’s id tag is up to date and has your current contact information on it.
+They should wear their id at all times while guests are in the house.
+That way if they get loose you will be able to get them back more quickly.

 Update your dog’s microchip